Azure/terraform-azurerm-avm-res-containerregistry-registry/README.md

 ### <a name="input_private_endpoints"></a> [private\_endpoints](#input\_private\_endpoints)

-Description: A map of private endpoints to create on this resource.
+Description: A map of private endpoints to create on the Key Vault.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.

 - `name` - (Optional) The name of the private endpoint.
 One will be generated if not set.
 - `role_assignments` - (Optional) A map of role assignments to create on the private endpoint.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.
 See `var.role_assignments` for more information.
+  - `role_definition_id_or_name` - The ID or name of the role definition to assign to the principal.
+  - `principal_id` - The ID of the principal to assign the role to.
+  - `description` - (Optional) The description of the role assignment.
+  - `skip_service_principal_aad_check` - (Optional) If set to true, skips the Azure Active Directory check for the service principal in the tenant.
+Defaults to false.
+  - `condition` - (Optional) The condition which will be used to scope the role assignment.
+  - `condition_version` - (Optional) The version of the condition syntax.
+Leave as `null` if you are not using a condition, if you are then valid values are '2.0'.
+  - `delegated_managed_identity_resource_id` - (Optional) The delegated Azure Resource Id which contains a Managed Identity.
+Changing this forces a new resource to be created.
+This field is only used in cross-tenant scenario.
+  - `principal_type` - (Optional) The type of the `principal_id`.
+Possible values are `User`, `Group` and `ServicePrincipal`.
+It is necessary to explicitly set this attribute when creating role assignments if the principal creating the assignment is constrained by ABAC rules that filters on the PrincipalType attribute.
 - `lock` - (Optional) The lock level to apply to the private endpoint.
 Default is `None`.
 Possible values are `None`, `CanNotDelete`, and `ReadOnly`.
+  - `kind` - (Required) The type of lock.
+Possible values are `\"CanNotDelete\"` and `\"ReadOnly\"`.
+  - `name` - (Optional) The name of the lock.
+If not specified, a name will be generated based on the `kind` value.
+Changing this forces the creation of a new resource.
 - `tags` - (Optional) A mapping of tags to assign to the private endpoint.
 - `subnet_resource_id` - The resource ID of the subnet to deploy the private endpoint in.
 - `private_dns_zone_group_name` - (Optional) The name of the private DNS zone group.
 One will be generated if not set.